Accessible Syllabus Template

 Universal Design for Learning (UDL) encourages instructors to consider the variety of learners in a course at any given time.
 All students have different abilities, experiences, and interests.
 The UDL framework encourages faculty to consider the potential needs of all learners by allowing for multiple means of engagement, representation, and action and expression.
 By applying UDL principles across course content, you proactively ensure that your materials are accessible to a diverse group of learners.
 CAST offers a comprehensive overview of the principles of UDL.

 Electronic documents should be created in an accessible way, so those who use assistive technology can access their content.
 Documents can be easily made accessible by following a few general guidelines.
 The following are the main areas of focus for document accessibility:

 If a document has been created in an accessible way, it can be exported as a PDF and retain its accessibility features.

-Download our Authoring Accessible MS Office Word PC (PDF) or the Authoring Accessible Word Documents (PDF) for an overview of these principles.
-If you require assistance with the creation or remediation of Word or PDF documents, the Digital Content Accessibility Specialist can assist you.
+Download our Authoring Accessible MS Office Word PC (PDF), the Authoring Accessible Word Documents (PDF) for an overview of these principles in regard to documents, or the Creating Accessible PowerPoint Presentations (DOC).
+If you require assistance with the creation or remediation of Word or PDF documents or PowerPoint Presentations, the Digital Content Accessibility Specialist can assist you.
 We also offer monthly and one-on-one training sessions.

 Audio & Video Content